evantao96/evantao96/README.md

 ## Hi, I am Evan Tao ##

-I am a technical support engineer at Pinecone, the first vector database for machine learning.
-Previously, I was a lead computer science teacher at the New York City Department of Education.
+Supporting data integrations with partners at Timely, the end-to-end school scheduling solution.
+Previously, a technical support engineer at Pinecone and a high school computer science teacher with the New York City Department of Education.

 ## Get In Touch ##